FINRAOS/herd-mdl/mkdocs/docs/admin-guide.md

 ```

 ## How to find Herd-MDL logs in CloudWatch
-Note: Logs are created in cloudwatch only when the log content is NOT empty, therefore; some of the log streams mentioned below may not be found if there is no content in the logs.
+Note: Logs are created in cloudwatch only when the log content is NOT empty; therefore, some of the log streams mentioned below may not be found if there is no content in the logs.

 ### Logs inside customized stack log group